ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/interventions/index.rst

 General guidelines
 ------------------

-This must communicate the following details to allow a software engineer to implement the model:
+When writing an intervention model document (or any other component model document for Vivarium), you must include the following details to allow a software engineer to implement the model:

 * Attributes of a simulant that are required for modeling the intervention (e.g. age, sex, and systolic blood pressure level for a